 Work and other Custom tags

 Various work tags if using SongKong.
 However, to use them effectively requires another tagging program (e.g. Mp3Tag)

 Multiple options for work tags if using Classical Extras Picard plugin.

 If using SongKong, the artist displayed depends on the options chosen in SongKong.

 Classical Extras allows many different ways of specifying artist tags.

-Alternatively, if Muso does not fit your scheme, you may well find that using Picard with the Classical Extras plugin sginificantly enhances the tags.
+Alternatively, if Muso does not fit your scheme, you may find that MusicBee is a good alternative (particularly if you do not want a multi-room capability).
+In either case, using Picard with the Classical Extras plugin significantly enhances the tags.

 Whichever method you use, I recommend that, wherever possible you keep each album in a separate folder on your hard drive, with a name similar to the album name.